grafana/agent/docs/developer/release/test-release-candidate.md

 5. Validate the new version is healthy in dev_canary

-    1. Go the the [Grafana Agent Flow/Controller Dashboard]
+    1. Go the the following Dashboard: `Grafana Agent Flow/Controller Dashboard`

-    2. Switch the `Loki Data Source` to `loki-dev` and `cluster` to `dev-us-central-0`
+    2. Switch the `Loki Data Source` to `loki-dev` and `cluster` to `dev-us-central-0`.

-    3. Make sure all components are health.
+    3. Make sure all components are healthy.

     4. Review the graphs for a time period before and after the new version to make sure nothing stands out.